hyriver/pygeohydro/docs/index.rst

 Features
 --------

-This stack of six Python libraries are designed to aid in watershed analysis through web services.
+This software stack consists of of six Python libraries and is designed to aid in watershed analysis through web services.
 Currently, they only includes hydrology and climatology data within the US.
-Some of the major capabilities these packages are:
+Some of the major capabilities of this software stack are as follows:

 * Easy access to many web services for subsetting data and returning the requests as masked xarrays or GeoDataFrames.